cunilog/cunilog/utf8.md

 UTF-8 might be a good habit.
 However, if these parameters come from user input or other unknown sources, it should go without saying that UTF-8 checks are a must.

+Remember that Cunilog does not carry out any of these checks.

 ## Windows and UTF-8

 Windows and UTF-8 are not at all best friends.
 Microsoft have done a lot to